cherna85/Rocket-Patrol-Mods/README.md

 ###### Starting Tier
 - Track a highscore that persists across scenes and display it in the UI (5)

+- Implement the speed increase that happens after 30 seconds in the original game (5)

 ###### Novice Tier

 ###### Intermediate Tier